ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/Assets.md

 module.exports.getEntities = getEntities
 ```

-This module imports the 'request-promise-native' module which is provided OOB by Openwhisk for the Node.js runtime.
+This module imports the 'request-promise-native' module which is provided OOB by OpenWhisk for the Node.js runtime.
 It then
-exports a module called `getEntities`, which can be reused across our actions for different entities, e.g. sales orders, shipments, etc. Within a semantic action, we can import and use this exposed functionality.
+exports a function called `getEntities`, which can be reused across our actions for different entities, e.g. sales orders, shipments, etc. Within a semantic action, we can import and use this exposed functionality.

 ```
 const eba    = require('eba')